gabiseabra/redux-saga-test-factory/README.md

 ## Forking

-Callable effects can be tested and branched with `sagaTest.forks`.
+Callable effects such as `call` and `fork` can be branched into and tested with `sagaTest.forks`.

-It tests that an effect is called by checking the current effect against a matcher, and then replaces the `sagaTest` instance's iterator with a new iterator of the forked function, so the test resumes with values yielded from it.
+`forks` tests that some callable effect is yielded by checking the saga generator's next result against a matcher, and then replaces the `sagaTest`'s generator with one instantiated from that effect's function, and tests resume with values yielded from it.

-A test matcher may be an effect object or a function of signature type `(e: Effect) => boolean`.
+An effect matcher may be an effect object or a function of signature type `(e: Effect) => boolean`.

-When a callback is provided the `sagaTest` first is cloned and branches into a describe block, so the state of the original saga test is preserved.
+When a callback is provided to `forks` the `sagaTest` first is cloned and branches into a context block, so the state of the original one is preserved.

 ```ts
   forks<T, RT>(